reesevans/GCDProject/CodeBook.md

 Thus the priciple used in tidying the data is that the fundamental variables are subject, activity, sensor, direction, mean, and standard deviation.

 The data are combined using standard basic R manipulation procudures.
-The resulting data frate contains the data from both the training and testing data sets with the variables: subject, activity, and the 12 variable idendtified above.
+The resulting data frame contains the data from both the training and testing data sets with the variables: subject, activity, and the 12 variable identified above.
 The activity codes are replaced with the corresponding activity labels from the file activity.txt.

  The data is tidied by the following process:

  1. gather all the variables except subject and activity into two columns, sensor_stat and Value.
- 1. separate the variable sensor_stat into two variables sensor and stat
+ 1. separate the variable sensor_stat into two variables: sensor and stat
- 1. group by subject, activity, sensor, and statistic.
+ 1. group by subject, activity, sensor, and stat.
  1. summarize the data by calculating the grouped mean of Value called mean_value.
  1. rearrange the columns into (subject, activity, sensor, stat, mean_value)
  1. spread the statistic variable into colmuns of mean of the mean measurements and the mean of the statndard devieation measurements.

- The resulting data frame has the following variables:
+The resulting data frame has the following variables (columns):

- 1. subject (integer 1-30
+ 1. subject (integer 1-30)
  1. activity (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIS, SITTING, STANDING, LAYING)
  1. sensor (Acc, Gyro)
  1. direction (X, Y, Z)
  1. mean (of meeans)
  1. std (mean of standard deviations)

 This is a tidy data set:
   * each column is a single variable
   * each row is a single observation

-### the firet 10 rows of the tidy data set
+### the first 10 rows of the tidy data set described above.

  subject| activity |sensor |direction  |       mean   |     std
  ---|---|----|---|---|---